-There are two major approaches to SEO – White-Hat SEO (the ‘good’ kind), and Black-Hat SEO (the ‘shady’ kind).
-There are of course differing opinions about the nature of each of these SEO approaches.
+There are two significant approaches to SEO – White-Hat SEO (the ‘good’ kind), and Black-Hat SEO (the ‘shady’ kind).
+There are, of course, differing opinions about the nature of each of these SEO approaches.

 The best and most sustainable approach is White-Hat SEO.
-Best way to improve the inbound links to your website is earning them rather than buying them.
-This can be achieved by providing genuine and compelling reasons for sites to cite and link to your brand for who you are, the service or product you offer or the content you create.
+The best way to improve the inbound links to your website is by earning them rather than buying them.
+This can be achieved by providing genuine and compelling reasons for sites to cite and link to your brand for who you are, the service or product you offer, or the content you create.

-But it’s not wise to get on Google’s wrong side, and if you aren’t sure whether a given method is in violation of Google’s guidelines or not, it’s best to avoid that tactic.
+But it’s not wise to get on Google’s wrong side, and if you aren’t sure whether a given method violates Google’s guidelines or not, it’s best to avoid that tactic.